mmbman/Katagiri/1984-04-20-Awakening-of-Faith-Talk-5.md

 **Katagiri Roshi:** Yeah.
 There is still a difference.

-So that's what Dōgen Zenji also says, buddha-nature is dharma, buddha-dharma is amply present in everyone, but without practice, it doesn't work.
+So that's what Dōgen Zenji also says, buddha-nature is dharma, buddha-dharma is amply present in everyone, but without practice it doesn't work.
 Without entering into, it doesn't make sense.
 In *Bendōwa*, he [said something] like that.

 So, we're just like a diamond, anyway.
 We can be a very rough diamond.
 Apparently it is just a usual rock.
 But it is a diamond!
 For this, we have to polish and make a diamond.
 That is conformed practice for us.
 Is that what you mean?